aclark4life/python-packages-doc/create-package.rst

 Create packages
 ===============

-In addition to testing and releasing existing packages, you can also create new packages with pythonpackages.com.
+In addition to testing and releasing your existing packages, pythonpackages.com can help you create new packages.

 PasteScript
 -----------